Chancellor of the College of William & Mary: Colonial period

 The college's charter, granted in 1693 by King William III and Queen Mary II, provided for the office of chancellor, and during the colonial period the chancellor served as the college's representative to the British Crown and the British government.
 Many of the pre-Revolutionary War chancellors were either Bishops of London or Archbishops of Canterbury and served as a link between the college and the government in London.
 They would also help recruit faculty to come to Virginia and teach at the college.
 However, none of these chancellors ever set foot in Williamsburg.

 With the outbreak of the Revolutionary War and the Declaration of Independence, the ties between the College of William & Mary and England were severed, leaving the position of chancellor vacant until 1788.
-Other ties with England, such as the money from the Brafferton Estate which funded the Indian School, were also severed.
+Other ties with Britain, such as the money from the Brafferton Estate (in Ireland) which funded the Indian School, were also severed.